python/cpython/Doc/howto/logging-cookbook.rst

 ``.1``.
 Each of the existing backup files is renamed to increment the suffix (``.1`` becomes ``.2``, etc.)  and the ``.6`` file is erased.

-Obviously this example sets the log length much much too small as an extreme example.
+Obviously this example sets the log length much too small as an extreme example.
 You would want to set *maxBytes* to an appropriate value.